-Gartner data shared at the recent ITxpo Symposium in Orlando demonstrated that digital initiatives and growth are the top two CIO mandates for 2019.
-2019 promises to be a year of both priority shifts and increased focus in information management and governance.
 The role of the corporate CIO and the ways technology is perceived and budgeted for in enterprises is also changing.
 Whether you are a newly-minted CIO or a seasoned veteran, you’ll find some compelling insights here to help you define your strategy for 2019, and beyond.

 1. Ever-Faster, More Dependable Data Bandwidth

 Structured and unstructured content and data are created at unprecedented rates every day, then uploaded to the cloud, and downloaded many times over.
 The patience for latency in the delivery of digital content, including streaming video, audio, and text is minimal – across all devices and by corporate employees, customers and other stakeholders.
 Providing your employees, guests, customers and/or contractors with managed and guest Wifi access drives employee productivity and customer satisfaction.

 Modern business applications, connected smart devices, and streaming media have insatiable appetites for bandwidth.
 Optical fiber offers the stability and scalability which your employees demand and your guests will appreciate.
 For public sector institutions such as health care providers, government offices and schools, next-generation metro Ethernet services meet the security compliance standards without sacrificing reliability or speed.